 It is the responsibility of the student to secure their work-study position on campus.
-Most departments will post job openings that appear on the left side of the screen.
-Students are encouraged use this list to look for work-study position openings.
+Most departments will post job openings that appear on the Work Study Positions listing above.
+Students are encouraged to use this list to look for work-study position openings.
 Students who do not have a work-study award will want to visit the Skyhawk Job Source site to find positions not specific to work study.

 ALL work-study contracts must be completed and returned to the Office of Financial aid by 4:00pm on Census day.
 Work-study awards will be canceled on those not returned by the deadline.